jimken-mido/soda/versioned_docs/version-v0.18.0/build-from-source.md

 ---
 title: Build Phoenix from Source
 sidebar_label: Build from Source
 description: Instructions for building releases from source using .NET 6.
-Phoenix is a flexible and powerful open-source automation toolkit for forensics and ediscovery.
+Phoenix is a flexible and powerful open-source automation toolkit for forensics and Land Rover Discovery.
 ---

 # Build from Source